 The only certain way to save money on student loan interest rates is to refinance with a private lender.
 Refinancing federal loans with a private lender means they will no longer be eligible for forgiveness, but it also means better interest rates.
 Lenders like Laurel Road and CollegeAve are both offering rates under 2.5% to borrowers with a good credit score and debt-to-income ratio.
-Over 20 nationwide lenders offer refinancing services, so many borrowers are able to find better rates.
+Over 20 nationwide lenders offer refinancing services, so many borrowers can find better rates.

 Is Early Retirement Possible with Student Loan Debt?

 Like any other financial obstacle, student loan debt will definitely make retiring early a challenge.
-However, borrowers who are crafty with their planning and aggressive with their saving may find a way to retire early.
+However, borrowers who are crafty with their planning and aggressive with their savings may find a way to retire early.